 Trunnion Vs. Floating Ball Valve

-Valves are those devices that are responsible for fluid flow in a machine.
-Their role is essential in manufacturing plants and even domestic applications.
+Valve trunnion are those devices that are responsible for fluid flow in a machine.
+The valve trunnion role is essential in manufacturing plants and even domestic applications.
 The term ‘valve’ is broad in its types and applications, and two such types are trunnion and floating ball valve.
 The following criteria differentiate them:

 Trunnion Ball Valves:

 Trunnion mounted ball Valve consist of a ball on the base fixed on a trunnion.
-They are further pulled together to a stem.
+Ball valve trunnion mounted is further pulled together to a stem.
 The essential difference that sets apart trunnion ball valves from floating ones is that there is the least amount of friction involved, enabling smooth flow of fluids and less pressure.
 It also does not require much torque.
 Most manufacturing plants use a trunnion ball valve with strongly welded components.

 - Less torque: Trunnion mounted ball valves do not require much torque forces to operate, unlike floating ball valves that rely on torque.